15 camping food ideas

 14. Hot chocolate

-Hot chocolate is the perfect evening drink when camping as you can prepare it by melting your chocolate with your milk in a pan.
+Hot chocolate is the perfect evening drink when camping as you can prepare it by melting chocolate with milk in a pan.
 Make it as decadent as you wish.
 You are on holiday after all, and don’t forget to add a sprinkling of melty marshmallows!

 Homemade hot chocolate